4hmedshanu/inventor_management_system_pro/README.md

 # Inventor Management System

-**Inventor Management System ** is a streamlined inventory management system designed to help small and medium-sized businesses efficiently track, manage, and update their inventory.
+**Inventor Management System ** is a streamlined inventory management system designed to help small and medium-sized businesses efficiently track, manage, and update their inventory Designed and developed a full-stack web application for inventory business model
+● Implemented CRUD operations, optimized database queries, and ensured a user-friendly interface
+.

 ## Features